What Is SBC of Soil?

 It is a very known fact that all structures whether they are buildings, dams, bridges, etc. are built on soils.
 The Foundation of each structure must require the transfer of its load on large areas of soil.

-So, that the foundation of every structure should be so designed that the soil below does not fail in shear nor there is the excessive settlement of the structure.
+So, that the foundation of every structure should be so designed that the soil below does not fail in shear nor there is excessive settlement of the structure.

 Significance Of Safe Bearing Capacity Of Soil